Are you ready for a life and relationship that makes you swoon?

 This episode covers:

-The difference between being needy and having needs
+The difference between intimacy and sex

 Quotes from the episode

 “We put sex on a pedestal, like it's supposed to be a certain way and when it's not, it can cut to our shame, to our vulnerability, to our doubts.
 And the truth is like anything in life, it's not always going to go the way we hope.”